jayway/cljwordgraph/INTRODUCTION.md

 # Clojure syntax

 ## Numbers
-Clojure numbers are Java's Number, although Clojure integers provide automatic promotion to BigInteger when needed.
-There is no silent wrapping when they grow beyond a MAX_VALUE.
+Clojure numbers use Java's boxed Number, although Clojure integers provide automatic promotion to `BigInteger` when needed.
+There is no silent wrapping when they grow beyond a `MAX_VALUE`.
 Numbers can be as big as your memory allows:

     user=> (def a Long/MAX_VALUE)

     user=> a
     9223372036854775807

-    user=> (* a a)
+    user=> (* a a a)
-    85070591730234615847396907784232501249
+    784637716923335095224261902710254454442933591094742482943

-Clojure also provides Ratio, which is what you get when dividing two integers that don't yield another integer:
+Clojure also provides Ratio, which is what you get when a division of integers can't be reduced to an integer:

     user=> (/ 22 7)
     22/7

-Any further operations on a Ratio will try to simplify it:
+Clojure will always try to simplify a Ratio:

-    user=> (- 22/7 1/7)
+    user=> (- 13/20 2/5)
-    3
+    1/4

-Any operation on a Ratio that involved a double will bring us back to double land:
+Any operation on a Ratio that involves a Double will bring us back to Double land:

     user=> (* 22/7 1.0)
     3.142857142857143

+## Regular Expressions
+Regular expressions can be created using Java's regex Pattern:

+    user=> (java.util.regex.Pattern/compile "\\w+")

+However, Clojure supports literal regular expressions, so you can simply write this (note that only a single backslash is needed):

+    user=> #"\w+"

+Even so, regular expressions can be cumbersome to work with.
+If you want all matches for a regex in a string, you are forced to first create a `Matcher` from the `Pattern`, then loop through subsequent matches using `matcher.find()`, retrieve each match using `matcher.group()`, and add them to a list.
+The Java code for this is:

+    Pattern pattern = Pattern.compile("\\w+");
+    Matcher matcher = pattern.matcher("some,,,random   words");
+    LinkedList hits = new LinkedList();
+    while (matcher.find()) {
+        hits.add(matcher.group());
+    }
+    return hits;

+Clojure can ease this pain too.
+The function `re-seq` returns all hits for a regex on a string:

+    user=> (re-seq #"\w+" "some,,,random   words")
+    ("some" "random" "words")

+If you only want to know whether a regex matches or not, use `re-matches`:

+    user=> (re-matches #"\w+" "abcd")
+    "abcd"
+    user=> (re-matches #"\w+" "abcd,")
+    nil

 ## Symbols
 Symbols are names.
 Unlike most other languages, a symbol is not a reference to some storage.
 However, symbols can be